project-poodle/poodle/design.md

 - Bit 5 and 4 are ops bits
   - 00 means GET
-    - this gets the specified key of specific Consensus, Table, and Attribute Group
+    - this gets the specified key of specific Consensus ID, Domain, Table, and Attribute Group
   - 01 means SET
-    - this sets value of the specified key of specific Consensus, Table, and Attribute Group.
-Both UPDATE and CLEAR record are considered SET
+    - this sets value of the specified key of specific Consensus ID, Domain, Table, and Attribute Group.
+Both UPDATE and CLEAR Records are considered SET
   - 10 means KEYS
-    - this retrieves a list of Keys and Attribute Groups under the specified Key of specific Consensus and Table
+    - this retrieves a list of Attribute Groups under the specified Key of specific Consensus ID, Domain and Table
   - 11 means VALUES
-    - this retrieves a list of Records (key/value) under the specified Key of specific Consensus and Table
+    - this retrieves a list of Records (key/value/attribute-group) under the specified Key of specific Consensus ID, Domain and Table

 - Bits 3 is test bit
   - Test bit enables atomic operation for handling of locked operation